ToneseekerMusical/PayloadPDFGenerator/README.md

 ## Current issues:

 * Current method of setting default columns in enabled collections from plugin to add the Generate PDF cell component to the collection list currently does not work.
-* Changing the PDF Template's assigned collection does nothing without refreshing the page.
+* Changing the PDF Template's assigned collection breaks the template if dynamic field mappings are present.
+Need to make Assigned Collection read only on edit.
 * Font Loader function failes 90% of the time, but will occasionally work.
 Need to investigate, low priority at the moment.

 ### To-do: